-Grants to USA state, territory, and tribal governments to plan and implement natural hazard mitigation strategies.
-Applicants are advised to complete the required registrations at least four weeks prior to the deadline.
-The purpose of this program is to reduce the overall risk to individuals and property from natural hazards, while also reducing reliance on Federal funding from future disasters.
+Grants to USA and territories state, territory, and tribal governments to plan and implement natural hazard mitigation strategies.
+Applicants must complete the required registrations prior to submitting an application.
+Funding is intended to reduce the overall risk to individuals and property from natural disasters, while also reducing reliance on Federal funding for future disasters.

 GrantWatch ID#: 137194

 All funds must be obligated before Sept.
 30, 2022.
 The project end date is 36 months from the start date of the federal award.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 The Hazard Mitigation Assistance helpline is available by telephone at (866)

 222-3580.
 For assistance with the eGrants system, send an email or call 855-228-3362.

 For further assistance, please contact FEMA by e-mail at FEMA-Ask-PDM@fema.dhs.gov.